jonsag/pyCreatePlaylist/README.md

 ----------------------------------------
     -o, --out <argument>
         Outfile.
-Either an existing or new directory, and/or a filename If you do not give a directory, it will be 'current directory>' If you do not give a filename, it will be 'playlist.m3u' If you do not give a file extension, .'m3u' will be added (changes can be made in configuration file 'config.ini')
+Either an existing or new directory, and/or a filename If you do not give a directory, it will be '<current directory>' If you do not give a filename, it will be 'playlist.m3u' If you do not give a file extension, .'m3u' will be added (changes can be made in configuration file 'config.ini')